khushitiwari-0809/khushitiwari-0809/README.md

 ## Hey 👋, I'm

 ### Glad to see you here!
-I'm a Frontend developer (ReactJS developer)
+I'm intern in Frontend developer (ReactJS developer)
 <br/>

 ## Connect with me